 Informative / Educational

-Reliability and credibility are the key character traits you want to convey when presenting an educational or informative show.
+Reliability and credibility are the key character traits you want to convey when presenting an educational or informative podcast.
 To hit the nail on the head, speak with conviction, have a steady tone, communicate clearly and with confidence and don’t add go up in pitch at the end of your sentences – it will sound like you doubt what you’re saying!

 Try listening to Flash Forward discussing climate change to get some inspiration on how to use your voice.
 Sounding like a trusted source means pacing yourself, speaking too quickly and you come off sounding nervous and unsure, and add pauses here and there to add weight to what you’re saying.